rithin-pullela-aws/mcp-server/README.md

+# NOTICE: This project has been graduated and moved to the [opensearch-mcp-server-py](https://github.com/opensearch-project/opensearch-mcp-server-py) repository.
+See you there!
+This repository is now archived.

 # OpenSearch MCP Server
 A minimal Model Context Protocol (MCP) server for OpenSearch exposing 4 tools over stdio and sse server.